Macro Cultural Debt

 Yet for extracurriculars, you are not supposed to connect those to your career plans, as “nerds” do.
 You must instead do something with no practical value, but that is prestigious.
 Like varsity athletes in lacrosse or crew, sports that are too expensive for ordinary folks to pursue.
 Excess interest in ideas marks you as a “boring” “tool”.
 (More)

 We can see this as elites using norms to coordinate to prevent their lives being totally filled with career competition.
-Yes, they compete in non-career activities, but at least they get a change of pace.
-Common norms among elites through history can be seen as similarly trying to limit the ways people could achieve high status.
+Yes, they also compete in non-career activities, but at least they get a change of pace.
+Common norms among elites through history can be seen as similarly trying to limit how people could achieve high status.
 To limit which sorts of people could compete, which activities they would do, and how much of their time would be spent on those.

 This is how I now think about this key modern change: